 About 8 years ago I decided to ‘organize’ my father’s medical records.
 He was of course, more organized than me.
 He had all his records meticulously organized on paper with proper folders and files.
 I thought I could do better.

-I started using the now defunct Google Health (don’t even get me started with that).
-After a lot of effort meticulously scanning and digitizing paper records, entering discrete data, linking up to pharmacies, I was quite pleased.
+I started using the now-defunct Google Health (don’t even get me started with that).
+After a lot of effort meticulously scanning and digitizing paper records, entering discrete data, and linking up to pharmacies, I was quite pleased.
 Not everything was there, but I was pleased.

 This is where it started going downhill.
 Maintaining updated records was a nightmare.
 Not being able to ‘automatically’ populate the Digital Health records from hospitals and Dad’s personal physicians meant that I had to continue scanning all paper, entering data by hand.
 It was too much work.
 In one instance, it took me 5 phone calls, 2 visits, and 27 days before I could get two visit records from a local hospital, and they wanted to charge me $75.